 Here are three tips to ensure that your skin stays protected the whole time you’re on the road:

 Sun cream is not something to skimp on, so forget about saving luggage space and buy something big and bulky.
 This has the double benefit of both ensuring that you’ll never run out or be tempted to scrimp on sun cream and will also psychologically trick you into using it generously in order to justify buying and bringing it.

-Most medical experts recommend using a sun cream that’s at least SPF30 (although going higher certainly won’t hurt) and protects against both UVA and UVB rays (these are sometimes called ‘broad-spectrum’ sun creams).
+Most medical experts especially from the field of dermatology recommend using a sun cream that’s at least SPF30 (although going higher certainly won’t hurt) and protects against both UVA and UVB rays (these are sometimes called ‘broad-spectrum’ sun creams).
 It’s also worthwhile to invest in a face cream and lip balm with built-in SPF for everyday use.

 Cover up and stay in the shade

 That tired old advice about covering up and staying out of sun when it’s at its hottest still holds water, I’m afraid.
 When traveling somewhere hot, a wide-brimmed hat and scarf to whip round your shoulders when the temperature starts rising around midday can be a godsend.
 For dark skinned ladies check out Meladerm, it’s the ideal choice for Skin Lightening Cream for African Americans and dark-skinned people.
 These products are free from harsh chemicals and parabens.

 Likewise, although it can be tempting to wear your tiniest shorts and t-shirts at all times in an effort to maximize tanning, this might not be the best idea if you’re heading out for a long day’s sightseeing.